Accounting Fact Sheet (includes EDI, EFT, and Paper Warrant information)

 - What is a change of ownership?

-A change of ownership occurs when a new tax identification number is issued
+A change of ownership occurs when a new Federal Employer Identification Number (EIN) is issued.

-If there is no change in the tax identification number, a change of ownership notification is not necessary.
-Other changes, such as a change to the organization's legal name or a change in owners or board of directors can be handled with a simple update to the provider's existing information.
+If there is no change in the EIN, a change of ownership notification is not necessary.
+Other changes, such as a change in owners or board of directors may be submitted through the Disclosures panel of the Provider Maintenance or Revalidation applications.

 - If my organization's board of directors turns over and a new board is appointed, does that constitute a change of ownership?